-Phil Askew Landscape and green infrastructure expert Director of Landscape & Placemaking, Peabody
+Dr Phil Askew Landscape and green infrastructure expert Director of Landscape, Peabody

-With a background in urban design, landscape architecture and horticulture, Phil Askew has worked on major regeneration and green infrastructure projects, leading the design and delivery of the London 2012 Queen Elizabeth Olympic Park.
-At Peabody he is leading on the regeneration of Thamesmead, with a green infrastructure strategy ('Living in the Landscape') that sets out an approach to maximise Thamesmead's green and blue assets, ensuring landscape underpins the regeneration taking place and responds to a post-covid world and the climate crisis.
+With a background in urban design, landscape architecture, and horticulture, Phil Askew has contributed to major regeneration and green infrastructure projects, notably the design and delivery of the London 2012 Queen Elizabeth Olympic Park.
+At Peabody, he heads the group's landscape team, and he played a key role in the regeneration of Thamesmead, developing a green infrastructure strategy, Living in the Landscape.
+This strategy aims to maximise green and blue assets, ensuring that landscape is central to regeneration, addressing climate and post-COVID challenges.